 At Super Contractors, we specialise in contractor mortgages.
 My team understand the financial status of contractors and work alongside head office underwriters who are contractor friendly to get our clients the mortgage they need.

-For more information about getting a mortgage as a contractor, join us – call 0800 211 8700 or fill out our online enquiry form
+For more information about getting a mortgage as a contractor – speak to our expert mortgage advisers on 0800 211 8700 or fill out our online enquiry form

 1. Last major seller of self-certification mortgages pulls out, Nov 2009 http://www.theguardian.com/money/2009/nov/04/platform-ends-self-cert-loans